 - In the directory, create a NEW DIRECTORY called

-Data tip: Notice that we are creating a easy to read directory name.
+Data Tip: Notice that you are creating an easy to read directory name.
 The name has no spaces and uses all lower case to support machine reading down the road.
 Sometimes this format of naming using dashes is referred to as a

 - Next, open the earth-analytics directory and create a directory within it called

-We will use the data directory to store the data that we download to use in this course and in the tutorials hosted on this website.
+You will use the data directory to store the data that you download to use in this course and in the tutorials hosted on this website.